papichoolo/heartclassification/README.md

 We then built a Bidirectional LSTM Model with the extracted Features.
 Bidirectional LSTM (BiLSTM) is a recurrent neural network.
 Unlike standard LSTM, the input flows in both directions, and it’s capable of utilizing information from both sides.
 It’s also a powerful tool for modeling the sequential dependencies between audio signals in both directions of the sequence.

 ![lstm](https://user-images.githubusercontent.com/63441604/231684861-fcebb24d-d8db-4489-8a99-743c3d3fe6e5.png)

+## Test-set accuracies
+The outcome after running both the models: -

+CNN Model - It achieved an Accuracy of 80%.
+RNN Model - It achieved an Accuracy of 75%